-A lot has been researched and written about the implementation or execution challenges related to Innovation.
-Perseverance is the key attribute that one needs to have to complete the journey from idea/concept to innovation.
-Perseverance is important for this journey because one is expected to come across various risks, roadblocks, drags and failures.
-Like every good thing, Perseverance too has a negative side, which is perhaps known as Obstinacy.
-In this post, I have made an attempt to explain how and why this transition from Perseverance to Obstinacy happens and what should managers and their supervisors do to avoid and overcome.
+A lot has been researched and written about how challenging it is to turn ideas into Innovations.
+Perseverance is the key attribute that one needs to complete this journey from idea/concept to innovation, which is filled with risks, roadblocks, drags and failures.
+We have read about the phrase – ‘Too much of anything is bad’ – Too much of perseverance is also bad! – I call it Obstinacy.
+This post explains how and why this transition from Perseverance to Obstinacy happens and what should managers and their supervisors do to avoid over-perseverance (obstinacy).

 - Sometimes I want to go back in time and punch myself in the face